Blockstream/gdk/docs/source/gdk-json.rst

       "password": "my_watch_only_password"
    }

-To authenticate a watch-only wallet (singlesig and Bitcoin only):
+To authenticate a descriptor watch-only wallet (singlesig only):

 .. code-block:: json